-John will serve as a senior engineer on traffic operations and signal timing projects.
+Responsibilities - John will serve as a senior engineer on traffic operations and signal timing projects.
 He will perform field work (including observations and implementation) and technical analysis.
 John will supervise project staff and will help manage operations and timing tasks both internally and with the client.

-During his 9 years at Muller, he has retimed more than 500 traffic signals and has worked hand-in-hand with agency traffic maintenance staff at CDOT, Denver, Aurora, and Golden.
+Qualifications - During his 9 years at Muller, he has retimed more than 500 traffic signals and has worked hand-in-hand with agency traffic maintenance staff at CDOT, Denver, Aurora, and Golden.
+Project Experience - John provided the "boots on the ground" support to Aurora during the testing, implementation and troubleshooting of their first Transit Signal and Bus Priority programming.
+John's work supported the successful implementation and turn on of the BRT signals at 6th Avenue & Havana Street and Colfax Avenue & Havana Street.

-Jason Osaki Bio (Muller Engineering)
+Jason Osaki Bio

-Jason will utilize technology to help create more connected, efficient, safe, and sustainable transportation systems.
+Responsibilities - Jason will utilize technology to help create more connected, efficient, safe, and sustainable transportation systems.
 He will assist with planning, SEA, communications network planning/design, C-V2X implementation, TSP, and detection/surveillance systems.

-Jason's ITS experience includes local and national experience on system planning, C-V2X implementation, TSP/EVP design, and numerous ITS projects involving different detection technologies, CCTV/ALPR/ML/AI surveillance systems and its corresponding communications networks.
+Qualifications - Jason's ITS experience includes local and national experience on system planning, C-V2X implementation, TSP/EVP design, and numerous ITS projects involving different detection technologies, CCTV/ALPR/ML/AI surveillance systems and its corresponding communications networks.
+Project Experience - Jason worked with DOTI on developing the SEA documents for the ATCMTD Smart